 Dancing to Rhythm and Melody in Milonguero Style

 But music is more than rhythm.
 It also has melody, the sweet, continuous and flowing tone that adds feelings, beauty and fludity to music.
-Melody is what makes our movement emotional, graceful and smooth, as we try to express the feeling, beauty and fluency of the melody.
-(See Dancing to Melody - Poema.)
+Melody is what makes our movement emotional, smooth and graceful, as we try to express the feeling, fluency and beauty of the melody.

 Some tango songs, such as Di Sarli's and D'Arienzo's, are more rhythmic and easy to dance to.
 Others, such as Pugliese's and Troilo's, are more melodic and difficult to follow.
-Rhythmic music is best for the milonguero style of tango danced in close embrace because it causes the pulsatory movements of the two connected bodies and generates a sensation that is pleasurable and comforting, which makes the style popular among feeling-oriented dancers.
+Rhythmic music is best for the milonguero style of tango danced in close embrace because it facilitates the pulsatory and synchronous movements of the two connected bodies, generating a sensation that is both intimate and pleasurable, which makes the style popular among feeling-oriented dancers.

-Melodic music is best suited to the Villa Urquiza style of tango danced in a loose embrace in favor of fancy footwork.
-The style, often being described as stylish and showy, appeals to movement-oriented dancers.
-(See The Styles of Tango.)
+Melodic music is best suited to the Villa Urquiza style of tango danced in a loose embrace in favor of flashy performance, because it facilitates improvisational rather than rhythmic movements.
+The style, often being described as stylish, fancy and showy, appeals to movement-oriented dancers (see The Styles of Tango).

 This video has been used by this blogger before, so you may have watched it already.
 But for the purpose of explaining how the milonguero style is danced, I want to call your attention again to the fragments highlighted below.